 2. Add closed captions and subtitles to videos

 By including closed captions or subtitles to your video, more viewers can enjoy your content.

 There are several benefits to adding subtitles to your video content, not all related to accessibility.
 Here are a few:

-According to Facebook’s own research, videos with captions are viewed an average of 12% longer than those without.
+- Facebook’s own research suggests that videos with captions are viewed an average of 12% longer than those without.

 There are several ways you can make your videos more accessible:

 - Embed subtitle text into the video before uploading

 This method requires video editing software.
 If you are employing an agency or designer to create your video, include captions within the initial proposal.
 Be mindful to budget for any extra costs.

 Adding captions to videos is easy with Facebook’s auto-generate functionality.
 It’s quicker than creating a SubRip file and can save on costs if budget is limited.